-One thing you can always count on during the Christmas sales are headphones deals.
+One thing you can count on all year round is headphones deals.
 Lots of headphones deals.

 In-ear headphone deals